Introduction

 types?

-Now open the source code in src/lib.rs
+Now open the source code in src/lib.rs, src/traits.rs,

-.
+and src/macros.rs.
 Read through the source code to the

 best of your abilities.
 When you’re ready, answer the following